xairaven/MediaFetchBot/README.md

 INSTAGRAM_API_KEY=...
 ```

+Place it in the location specified in the instruction for the preferred method.

 If you want to change the log level (default is `ERROR`), set the LOG_LEVEL variable to the desired level (`error`, `warn`, `info`, `debug`, `trace`, `off`).

 If you want to enable the whitelist, change the value of `WHITELIST` to `ON` instead of `OFF`.